 They can also experience how the varying temperatures – mixing between hot and cold – can have different effects on the body.
 Situated in a forest clearing, Zhagal hot springs are surrounded by lush vegetation, which not only allows your body to unwind but also allows your mind to switch off and tune into the natural sounds of Ecuadorian wildlife.

 BEACHES & ISLAND DAY TRIPS FROM GUAYAQUIL

-A two-and-a-half-hour bus drive from Guayaquil, Montañita ticks all the boxes for those who want sun, sand and sea.
-Located in the Pacific West and considered a premier surf destination, Montañita is among the best day trips from Guayaquil.
+A two-and-a-half-hour bus drive from Guayaquil, Montañita ticks all the boxes for those who want fun, sand and sea.
+Located in the Pacific West and considered a premier surf destination, Montañita is among the best day trips from Guayaquil for those who like to party.
 It’s the perfect coastal town for warm sunsets, hand-craft shops, bohemian nights, and excellent Ecuadorian food.

 Opt for a leisurely jaunt around the town which takes only 15 minutes to walk in its entirety, then head to the beach for some quality surf time.
 To replenish yourself, try the various types of Ecuadorian street food on offer.
 Why not taste some of the local favorites such as empanadas, pizza, and chocolate pastries?

 Known as “the poor man’s Galapagos,” Isla de la Plata is the exotic island trip of your dreams.
 Turquoise seas, rugged cliffs, and stretches of beaches form this small island.
 Simply take a bus or shuttle from Guayaquil to Puerto Lopez, and then jump on board one of the yachts carrying select groups of 16 people to the shore.